kerams/FSharp.Data.Npgsql5/README.md

 ## Reuse of provided records

-By default, every `CreateCommand` generates a completely seperate type when using `ResultType.Record`.
+By default in **v2**, every `CreateCommand` generates a completely seperate type when using `ResultType.Record`.
 This can be annoying when you have similar queries that return the same data structurally and you cannot, for instance, use one function to map the results onto your domain model.
 `NpgsqlConnection` exposes the static parameter `ReuseProvidedTypes` to alleviate this issue.
 When set to true, all commands that return the same columns (**column names and types must match exactly**, while select order does not matter) end up sharing the same provided record type too.
+Starting from **v3**, provided types are always reused.
 The following snippet illustrates how you could reuse a single function to map the result of 2 distinct queries onto the `Film` type:

 ```fsharp